mikefarah/yq/README.md

 # yaml
-yaml command line tool written in go
+yaml is portable command line tool written in go

 Allows you to read (and soon update) yaml files given a yaml path.
 All in a lovely dependency free binary!